Trump Biographer Says President Might Throw Kushner ‘Under The Bus’

 “I think he would go to great lengths to protect his children.
 I don’t suspect he’d go far to protect his son-in-law.
 I think he would throw Jared Kushner under the bus.”

-Virtually since stepping foot into office President Donald Trump has been targeted by law enforcement and the national security state.
+Virtually since stepping foot into office, President Donald Trump has been targeted by law enforcement and the national security state.
 Accused of conspiring with official Moscow to win the presidency, Trump is being investigated by Special Counsel Robert Mueller.

 Mueller’s investigation into Russian election interference and related matters is reportedly reaching its epilogue, however, so House Democrats are launching a series of new investigations into President Donald Trump’s financial dealings.